shekharsorot/aks-labs-fork/workshops/operating-aks-automatic/workshop.md

 This lab is also available at https://aka.ms/aks/labs along with others, so feel free to check them out.

-If you have any feedback or questions, please feel free to reach out to us at https://aka.ms/aks/feedback.
+If you have any feedback or questions on AKS in general, please feel free to reach out to us at https://aka.ms/aks/feedback.